-6 Audit Report Scoring and Assessment
+7 Audit Report Scoring and Assessment

-The Audit Report (see section 2.3.3) contains detailed Audit Results.
-An indexed matrix of requirements is used as a means to structure and standardise recording of compliance.
-Possible assessments are described in Table 2.
+The Audit Report (see section 3.3.4) contains detailed Audit Results.
+An indexed matrix of requirements is used to structure and standardise recording of compliance.
+Possible assessments are described in Table 3.

-Indicates that the Auditors' assessment of the Site has found that a Compliant (C) satisfactory level of compliance with the standard has been demonstrated during the Audit.
-To assist Auditees in assessing their Audit performance, and to plan improvements, the Auditors may, at their discretion, indicate the level of compliance as follows: In the Auditors' assessment the Auditee has Compliant (C): met the standard to an acceptable level.
+Compliant (C) Indicates that the Auditors' assessment of the Site has found that a satisfactory level of compliance with the standard has been demonstrated during the Audit.
+To assist Auditees in assessing their Audit performance, and to plan improvements, the Auditors may, at their discretion, indicate the level of compliance as follows: Compliant (C): In the Auditors' assessment the Auditee has met the standard to an acceptable level.
 Comments for further improvement may be offered by Auditors.
-In the Auditors' assessment the Auditee has Substantially compliant just met the standard, but additional (C-): improvement is thought appropriate to bring the Auditee to a level at which compliance can easily be maintained.
+Substantially compliant (C-): In the Auditors' assessment the Auditee has just met the standard, but additional improvement is thought appropriate to bring the Auditee to a level at which compliance can easily be maintained.
 An assessment of C- will be qualified with comments indicating the improvements required.
-Future audits will expect to see improvement in areas marked as C-.
-In the Auditors' assessment the Auditee has not achieved an acceptable Non-compliant level of compliance with the standard due to one or more issues identified.
-(NC) The issues identified require remedial action to be taken to ensure that an acceptable level of compliance is achieved.
+Future audits will expect to see improvement in areas marked as C Non-compliant (NC) In the Auditors' assessment the Auditee has not achieved an acceptable level of compliance with the standard due to one or more issues identified.
+The issues identified require remedial action to be taken to ensure that an acceptable level of compliance is achieved.
 Remedial action is compulsory to ensure continued certification.

-Table 2 - Assessments Possible Under SAS-SM
+Table 3 - Assessments Possible Under SAS-SM

-Non-compliances and required actions will be summarised at the front of the Audit Report, and described further in the detailed findings.
+Non-compliances and required actions will be summarised at the front of the Audit Report and described further in the detailed findings.